sparcopen/infrastructure/README.md

 * Click [here](https://github.com/sparcopen/infrastructure/new/dev/_reports) to make a new report file.
 That will start a new report in [`_reports`](https://github.com/sparcopen/infrastructure/tree/dev/_reports).
 * Create a file name.
 It needs start with `report` and end `.md`.
 Keep it just a few words.
 * Copy file contents from https://github.com/sparcopen/infrastructure/blob/dev/_reports/report-2021-update.md.
 This will give you the key field names and some documentation about them.
 Don't delete any key.
+* When you're ready to save, hit `commit changes` at the bottom.

 # How to add different type of content